Centauri-OS/Correio/README.md

 ```
 git clone https://github.com/Centauri-OS/Hermes
 ```
-**After you have found Hermes has been downloaded, move the files responsible for the packages to the /usr/sbin folder with:**
+**After you have found Hermes has been downloaded, login as root and move the files responsible for the packages to the /usr/sbin folder with:**
 ```
 cp -v createpkg pkginstall pkgremove /usr/sbin
 ```